|life span|| |

 "This breed loves to eat and may struggle with obesity," Marks says.
 "They can develop progressive retinal atrophy (or PRA), which is a degenerative deterioration of the retina or vision center of the eye.
 Additionally, they can develop polycystic kidney disease (or PKD), in which the kidneys become full of fluid-filled spaces, obstructing them from working."

-Reputable breeders will screen for health issues in kittens, but it’s important to have them screened often into adulthood.
-Prioritize regular veterinarian visits for your Russian blue and take the advice of your cat’s vet.
+Reputable Russian blue breeders will screen for health issues in kittens, but it's important to have your cat screened often into adulthood.
+Prioritize regular veterinarian visits for your Russian blue and take the advice of your cat's vet.

 Russian blues, unsurprisingly, hail from Russia.
-Some experts speculate that they are a natural breed that developed in the Archangel Isles in Northern Russia, and their signature thick coats were to protect them from those harsh winters.
+Some experts speculate that they are a natural breed that developed in the Archangel Isles in Northern Russia, according to The Cat Fanciers' Association, and their signature short-but-thick coats were to protect them from those harsh winters.

-It’s said the Russian blue cat was a favorite of Russian Czars of the past, and today’s breed is a descendant of those long-ago royal cats.
+According to the CFA, the Russian blue cat was a favorite of Russian czars, and today's breed is a descendant of those long-ago royal cats.